peristron/LI_poster/README.md

 `li_poster` is a self-contained Streamlit application that prepares, reviews, schedules, and publishes short reviewed posts to a connected LinkedIn member profile.
-Version 2.0 introduces three independently reviewable collections:
+Version 2.1 provides three independently reviewable collections:
 Latin sayings, physics facts, and history facts.
+It also adds a consistent automation disclosure to every post and refreshes untouched starter material with less-familiar, source-led entries.

 Latin posts use this structure: